 How will my surgical team keep me from getting an infection?

 Before the surgery starts, a nurse cleans your skin with an antiseptic to help prevent infections.
-He may remove hair from the area and place a sterile drape over your body.
+They may remove hair from the area and place a sterile drape over your body.
 It will have an opening in the place where the surgeon will work.

 It's rare to get an infection during surgery.
 Your team does everything it can to protect you.
 Your doctors and nurses will: